sashakoshka/m4kc/README.md

 > What's with the cryptic variable names like `f22` and `i6`?

 A lot of this code is decompiled from the original java version, and those are names the compiler assigned to the variables.
+Much of the code is extremely obfuscated due to what are probably compiler optimizations, and a lot of them have not been deciphered and renamed yet.
+This is why they mostly appear in the `gameLoop` function.

 > Why is it so slow?